Document Type

 Abstract

-Careful consideration and selection of clients facilitate the pedagogical objectives of a clinical law program or other experiential learning course.
-This article explores the selection of social enterprises—i.e., nonprofit and for-profit organizations whose managers strategically and purposefully work to create social, environmental, and economic value or achieve a social good through the use of business techniques—as clients of two experiential learning courses at Georgetown University Law Center.
-Representation of social enterprises helps create a dynamic curriculum through which law students learn to merge legal theory and practice.
-Through service to social enterprises, law students (i) learn about sustainable business models and mechanisms at a time when the corporate sector has increased its response to sustainability challenges; (ii) examine corporate legal theory that undermines social enterprise initiatives with an eye towards advocating for more favorable law and policy; and (iii) assist in advancing the social enterprise sector through knowledge creation and information facilitation.
-Legal issues unique to social enterprises compel students to learn about and reflect on corporate law in a novel manner not typically present in the non-experiential classroom.
+This article explores the representation of social enterprises—i.e., nonprofit and for-profit organizations whose managersstrategically and purposefully work to create social, environmental, and economic value or achieve a social good through the use of business techniques—in the Social Enterprise & Nonprofit Law Clinic at Georgetown University Law Center.
+Representation of social enterprises helps create a dynamic curriculum through which law students learn to merge corporate legal theory with transactional law practice.
+Through service to social enterprises, law students (i) learn about corporate governance and corporate legal theory as well as business models and mechanisms that support social and environmental value creation at a time when the corporate sector is increasingly concerned about sustainability challenges; and (ii) engage in solving novel and unstructured problems, advocacy work, knowledge creation, and information facilitation to assist the developing social enterprise sector.
+Legal issues unique to social enterprises compel students to learn corporate governance and corporate practice methods in a manner not typically present in the non-experiential classroom.

 Scholarly Commons Citation

-Plerhoples, Alicia E., "Representing Social Enterprise, Teaching (Sustainable) Corporate Governance" (2013).
+Plerhoples, Alicia E., "Representing Social Enterprise" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1175.
+1175.